 By Marika Sboros

-Resignations follow in the wake of the lifetime ban it slapped on orthopaedic surgeon Dr Gary Fettke in 2016.
-AHPRA does not want Fettke telling patients with diabetes not to eat sugar.
-Resignations also follow the ongoing Senate Inquiry into AHPRA’s secretive medical complaints process.
-The inquiry heard shocking details of endemic bullying and harassment of doctors in Australia’s medical profession.
-However, it just may be Fettke’s ban that has made so many rats abandon AHPRA’s sinking ship.
+The resignations also follow the ongoing Senate Inquiry into AHPRA’s secretive medical complaints process.
+The inquiry heard details of endemic bullying and harassment of doctors in Australia’s medical profession.
+However, it seems to be Fettke’s ban, particularly that has made so many rats abandon AHPRA’s sinking ship in one go.

-AHPRA’s three-yearly call for applications to fill vacancies shows unusually large numbers since its inception in 2010.
+AHPRA’s three-yearly call for applications to fill vacancies now shows unusually large numbers since its inception in 2010.
 In Victoria, Tasmania, South Australia and Western Australia, there were 38 resignations out of 55 positions.
 Thus, at 69%, more than two-thirds of doctors in four states have jumped ship.
-In Tasmania, Fettke’s home state, there were 11 out of 12 resignations – a whopping 92%.
+In Tasmania, Fettke’s home state, there were 11 out of 12 positions are now vacant.
+That’s a whopping 92%.

-In New South Wales, there have been three out of nine resignations and none in Queensland.
-Therefore, there have been only three in 20 resignations in those two states.
+In New South Wales, there have been three resignations for nine places and none in Queensland.
 Interestingly, AHPRA Nursing Board vacancies in Tasmania show a similarly high attrition rate.
-There have been eight out of nine resignations.
-That makes 19 out of 21 resignations of both doctors and nurses.
+There have been eight resignations out of nine positions.
+That makes 19 resignations out of a possible 21 of both doctors and nurses.

 AHPRA downplayed the numbers in response to my questions.
 It would only say that vacancies “become available as part of a scheduled cycle every three years”.
-AHPRA also refused to comment on reasons for so many vacancies.
-And it wouldn’t comment on the timing of calls for applications that close on March 20 or how it distributed these to members.
-Was it just coincidence that they publicised vacancies more widely only after the close of submissions to the Senate resumed hearing on March 17?
+AHPRA has refused to comment on reasons for so many vacancies.
+It also wouldn’t comment on the timing of calls for applications that close on March 20 or how it distributed these to members.

 (Editor’s update: AHPRA replied again on March 21, insisting that there have been no mass resignations and the numbers are “not unusual”.
 It also claims to have “advertised widely to attract a wide field of applicants”.)

-As well, AHPRA has refused to answer all my questions related to Fettke’s case, citing privacy rules.
-However, AHPRA has commented publicly – and negatively – on his case.
+AHPRA has refused to answer all my emailed questions related to Fettke’s case, citing privacy rules.
+However, AHPRA has commented publicly at length on the case, always placing him in a negative light.

-Before the ban, AHPRA investigated Fettke for more than two years after an anonymous dieititian lodged a complaint against him.
-The dietitian is a member of the self-regulated Dietitians Association of Australia (DAA).
-She also objected to Fettke telling patients with diabetes to reduce sugar and processed carbohydrates – both of which are now mainstream recommendations.
+Before the ban, AHPRA investigated Fettke for more than two years after a complaint from an anonymous dietitian.
+Fettke is, however, certain that the dietitian is a member of the self-regulated Dietitians Association of Australia (DAA).

 DAA itself is under intense public scrutiny for compromising links with food industries and for the advice it dishes out.
-As with dietitians’ associations in other countries, DAA has attempted to appropriate for itself and its members a virtual monopoly on dishing out dietary advice to the public.
-It has a special antipathy towards doctors, such as Fettke, who give dietary advice that differs from industry-led dietary guidelines.
+As with dietitians’ associations in other countries, DAA believes that dietitians are best-placed to dish out dietary advice to the public.
+Also like its sister organisations, it has a special antipathy towards doctors, such as Fettke, who give dietary advice that differs from industry-led dietary guidelines.

-AHPRA appears to condone that position and collude with dietitians.
-In a public statement last year, it spoke of the “expectation” that all doctors would give “appropriate” dietary advice.
+AHPRA appears to be actively working with dietitians against Fettke.
+In a public statement last year, the agency also spoke of the “expectation” that all doctors would give “appropriate” dietary advice.

-That added to global outrage at the action against Fettke.
+All that has added to global outrage at its action against Fettke.
 Legal experts have called AHPRA’s handling of the case against Fettke Kafkaesque and a real, live kangaroo court.
 Claire Deeks, enrolled barrister and solicitor of the High Court of New Zealand, said that Fettke was the victim of “gross injustice”.

 Fettke gave a powerful submission to the Senate Inquiry into AHPRA’s complaints processes.
 He described bullying and harassment he experienced from doctor colleagues.
 He testified about the devastating effects of AHPRA’s investigation on him professionally and personally.